BojanDolic/SSTC1/README.md

 ## Logic board

 I started with the logic board PCB and that was the first ever PCB I designed and manufactured.
+The logic board uses the UCC27425 driver to drive the FETs.
+The feedback signal is picked up by the antenna and together with the optical receiver, it triggers the driver which drives the FETs through the [gate drive transformer](https://github.com/BojanDolic/SSTC1/blob/main/README.md#gdt).

 ### Images of the logic board